61st Governor of Maryland

 Martin O'Malley is one of the most successful leaders in the United States.
 He has served as the Governor of Maryland, Mayor of Baltimore and a city councillor, earning a reputation for being a progressive, pragmatic leader willing to take on the toughest challenges.

-Recognised as a global authority on the use of Geographic Information System (GIS) technology and location-based analytics in government, Governor Martin O'Malley is widely regarded as one of the most effective managers in US government history.
+Recognised as a global authority on the use of GIS technology and location-based analytics in government, Governor Martin O'Malley is widely regarded as one of the most effective managers in US government history.